Isotretinoin

 In Aotearoa New Zealand, this is the Civil Aviation Authority of New Zealand(external link) (CAA).
 Civil aviation licence holders, including Air Traffic Controllers, need to tell the CAA they are taking isotretinoin as this may affect flight safety.
 CAA considers the use of isotretinoin to be a change in medical condition.

-• Other medicines: Isotretinoin interacts with a few medications such as some antibiotics and vitamin A products.
-Check with your doctor or pharmacist before taking any other medicine or supplements.
+Isotretinoin interacts with a few medicines such as some antibiotics and vitamin A products, including multivitamins.
+Check with your healthcare provider before taking any other medicines or supplements.

-• Donating blood: Donating blood by males and females on isotretinoin isn't allowed during treatment, and 4 weeks after treatment has finished.
+Donating blood isn't allowed during treatment with isotretinoin, and for 4 weeks after treatment has finished.
 This is in case the blood is used for a pregnant woman.

 Like all medicines, isotretinoin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.